csbridge/csbridge2019guinea/README.md

 source copy_section_docs.sh
 ```

-## ⚙️ Running a local http server for a single section
+## <a name="a-run-section-http-server"></a>⚙️ Running a local http server for a single section
+This is recommended when you are working on a single section.
 In order to run a local http server for a single section:
 ```
 # PWD: <root>/guinea/fria/19/docs/ # adjust as appropriate